Commissioner Gordon: Second marriage

-No Man's Land
+Earthquake

-The No Man's Land storyline takes place after Gotham is destroyed by an earthquake and isolated from outside assistance.
+During the Cataclysm storyline, Gotham is devastated by an earthquake and isolated from outside assistance.
 Inside Gotham, Gordon struggles to maintain order in the midst of a crime wave.
 Batman is mysteriously absent for the initial three months, and Gordon feels betrayed.
 He forges an uneasy alliance with Two-Face, but the partnership does not last; Two-Face kidnaps Gordon, putting him on trial for breaking their "legally binding" alliance.
 Gordon escapes, however, and later meets with Batman once again.
 In this confrontation, Gordon berates Batman for letting Gotham "fall into ruin".
 Batman offers to prove his trust by revealing his secret identity, but Gordon refuses to look when Batman removes his mask.
 Eventually, the two repair their friendship.

-At the end of the No Man's Land storyline, the Joker kills Sarah Essen-Gordon.
+After the earthquake, the Joker kills Sarah Essen.
 An enraged Gordon barely restrains himself from killing Joker, shooting the madman in the knee instead.
 Not long afterward, Gordon is shot by a criminal seeking revenge for a previous arrest.
 Though seriously injured, he survives, and eventually makes a full recovery.

 Retirement

 Gordon retires from the police force after having served for more than 20 years.
-He remains in Gotham, and occasionally enjoys nighttime visits from Batman.
-Despite being retired, Gordon often finds himself drawn to a series of life-and-death circumstances, such as the Joker sending him flowers during Last Laugh, or being contacted by the temporarily reformed Harvey Dent to stop Batman from killing the Joker, to being kidnapped by Francis Sullivan, grandson of one of Gotham's notorious serial killers, during the Made of Wood storyline.
+Despite being retired, Gordon often finds himself drawn to a series of life-and-death circumstances, such as the Joker sending him flowers during Last Laugh, or being contacted by the temporarily reformed Harvey Dent to stop Batman from killing the Joker, to being kidnapped by Francis Sullivan during the Made of Wood storyline.
 After the attack by Sullivan, Batman gives Gordon an encrypted cellphone, the so-called Batphone, in case he needs to contact him, which also carries a transmitter in case of trouble.
-He also still has contacts with the country's law enforcement agencies, through which the sheriff's departments request Gordon to contact Batman for help investigating a series of unusual murders on a suburb territory outside the city's limits; it turns out to be a paranormal case involving black magic, occult rituals, and the supernatural.
 Commissioner Michael Akins has taken his position, with many officers expressing reluctance to follow him out of loyalty to Gordon.

 After Barbara requires surgery to counter the life-threatening effects of the Brainiac virus, Gordon visits her in Metropolis.
 She reveals to him her current role as Oracle, as well as her past as Batgirl.
-Gordon admits that he knew of her life as Batgirl, but is pleasantly surprised to know of her second career as Oracle.
+Gordon admits that he knew of her identity as Batgirl, but is pleasantly surprised to know of her second identity as Oracle.